gravitational/teleport/rfd/0164-scoped-rbac.md

     - 'internal.logins': 'root'
   identity: 'alice@example.com'
   scopes: ['/dev/lab']
+  # not all grants need to be always evaluated,
+  # when set, this grant will be evaluated only when users specify access request,
+  # and this grant is issued as a part of access request
+  access_request_id: 'bc8ca931-fec9-4b15-9a6f-20c13c5641a9'
 ```

 We will also assume that resource groups, roles `V8` and Access Lists `V2` all have `create_time` and `update_time` fields.